 You’ve probably had a close brush with ferns.
 Ferns are everywhere.
 More than likely, each of you reading this is not far away from a living fern plant right now.
 The distinctive shape of the fern frond is so well known that they can be recognized at a glance.

 The term ‘vulture’ has gained numerous negative connotations in our language.
-The idea of feeding on the dead is abhorrent to humans, and so our modern vernacular has demonized them to an extent.
-However, some earlier cultures actually venerated vultures and I think that much more appropriate, as
+However, some earlier cultures actually venerated vultures and I think that much more appropriate, as they provide a vital ecological service.